nsharma3150/nsharma3150.github.io/_pages/about_me.md

 🔍 **Research Journey**

-My journey into understanding complex systems began at IIT Roorkee, where I completed my Bachelor's in Engineering Physics, graduating with the Department Gold Medal (9.57/10) and Best Thesis Award in 2023.
+My journey into understanding complex systems began at Indian Institute of Technology Roorkee, where I completed my Bachelor's in Engineering Physics, graduating with the Department Gold Medal (9.57/10) and Best Thesis Award in 2023.
 What started as curiosity about signal processing in Dr. R.S.
 Anand's lab, working on EEG-based epilepsy detection, evolved into a deeper fascination with neural systems and their computational understanding.

 This pursuit led me to a DAAD WISE scholarship at Friedrich Schiller University, Jena, where I worked on MRI-based biomarkers for Major Depressive Disorder.
 The experience sparked my interest in bridging neuroscience with machine learning, ultimately leading to publications in Biological Psychiatry and successful pre-prints on ketamine's effects on brain connectivity.